 - Late Payment Fee: Up to $40

-Bank of America Cash Rewards vs. Citi Double Cash
+Bank of America® Customized Cash Rewards vs. Citi Double Cash® Card

 If you’re considering a cash back credit card, you’re likely looking for a card that’s going to optimize your rewards based on your spending habits.

-To help determine if the Bank of America Cash Rewards Credit Card is actually your best option, I compared this card to the Citi Double Cash.
+To help determine if the Bank of America® Customized Cash Rewards Credit Card is actually your best option, I compared this card to the Citi Double Cash Card.

-The Citi Double Cash, which gives unlimited 2% cash back on all purchases (1% when you buy, 1% when you pay your bill), is one of money expert Clark Howard’s favorite credit cards.
+The card_name, which gives unlimited 2% cash back on all purchases (1% when you buy, 1% when you pay for those purchases), is one of money expert Clark Howard’s favorite credit cards.
 It has no annual fee and no bonus categories, so the math is pretty straightforward on your spending.